Building Development Studies for the New Millennium

 Our webinar series provides the unique opportunity to directly engage with the contributors of the book, to learn more about the research behind and to challenge and discuss!

-18 February, 2pm (CET): "Building Development Studies for the New Millennium" with Isa Baud and Elisabetta Basile.
-The editors of the book will give an introduction to the book and will outline how and why the field needs to engage with new paradigms and narratives, methodologies and perspectives from the Global South Register here.
+"Building Development Studies for the New Millennium" with Isa Baud and Elisabetta Basile (18 February 2019).
+The editors of the book give an introduction to the book and outline how and why the field needs to engage with new paradigms and narratives, methodologies and perspectives from the Global South.
+Watch the video here

-19 March, 3pm (CET): "Engaged Excellence", with Melissa Leach and John Gaventa.
-In this session Melissa Leach and John Gaventa, co-authors of the chapter on "Engaged Excellence", will share their reflections and experiences in seeking to promote positive transformative change that is strategically informed by research and knowledge.
-Register here.
+"Engaged Excellence in Development Studies" with Melissa Leach and John Gaventa (19 March 2019).
+Leach and Gaventa share their reflections and experiences in seeking to promote positive transformative change that is strategically informed by research and knowledge.
+Watch the video here

 - Contributes to debates on current state and future visions of international development studies (IDS)